docker/docs/content/cloud/ecs-integration.md

 Services get concurrently scheduled on ECS when a Compose file is deployed.
 AWS Cloud Map introduces an initial delay for DNS service to be able to resolve your services domain names.
 Your code needs to support this delay by waiting for dependent services to be ready, or by adding a wait-script as the entrypoint to your Docker image, as documented in [Control startup order](../compose/startup-order.md).
 Note that this need to wait for dependent services in your Compose application also exists when deploying locally with docker-compose, but the delay is typically shorter.
 Issues might become more visible when deploying to ECS if services do not wait for their dependencies to be available.

-Alternatively, you can use the [depends_on](https://github.com/compose-spec/compose-spec/blob/master/spec.md#depends_on){: target="_blank" rel="noopener" class="_"} feature of the Compose file format.
+Alternatively, you can use the [depends_on](https://github.com/compose-spec/compose-spec/blob/master/spec.md#depends_on) feature of the Compose file format.
 By doing this, dependent service will be created first, and application deployment will wait for it to be up and running before starting the creation of the dependent services.

 ### Service isolation

-Service isolation is implemented by the [Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html){: target="_blank" rel="noopener" class="_"} rules, allowing services sharing a common Compose file “network” to communicate together using their Compose service names.
+Service isolation is implemented by the [Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html) rules, allowing services sharing a common Compose file “network” to communicate together using their Compose service names.

 ## Volumes